Nancy Ross

 Virtual on Microsoft Teams

-Session 1 will cover:
+Session 1 covered:

-• Introduction to the IDG
+• Introduction to the IDG.

 Questions?
 Please contact Adrian Kelly.